Quick links: Fast Facts on CKD I Kidney Health Resources>

 People who donate their organs or tissues after death cannot choose the transplant recipient.
 Laws protect the confidentiality of the deceased donor, the donor family and the transplant recipient.
 It is possible for donor families and transplant recipients to write to each other anonymously if they wish and this can be organised through your state DonateLife team.

-Sign up to register your support and set out why you feel the Australian Government's 2 year pilot scheme - Live Organ Donor Leave Support - should continue.
+Sign up to register your support and set out why you feel the Australian Government's Live Organ Donor Leave Support - should continue.
 More here>

 What is a living organ donation?

 It is also possible to donate an organ while alive, although in Australia this is restricted to kidney and liver donation.
 Living donors must be over the age of 18 years.
 They can be genetically-related, such as brothers, sisters and parents or emotionally-related, including husbands, wives, in-law relatives or close friends.

 Refer to: Information for patients and willing living donors